 General Information

-The purpose of the EU directive 2011/65/EU, referred to as RoHS 2, is to restrict the use of certain hazardous substances in electrical and electronic devices.
+The purpose of the directive EU 2015/863, referred to as RoHS 3, is to restrict the use of certain hazardous substances in electrical and electronic devices.
 It regulates the use of and introduction of hazardous substances in electrical and electronic components.
 RoHS stands for the Restriction of Hazardous Substances, which refers to the restriction of the use of such hazardous substances such as lead, mercury, cadmium, hexavalent chromium, polybrominated biphenyl (PBB), and polybrominated diphenyl ether (PBDE).
+Exemption Clauses

 Exemption clause 1c (Annex IV of the EU directive 2011/65/EU) currently applies to the use of lead in infrared detectors.